PARENT CHILD INTERACTION THERAPY

 Social skills deficits

-PCIT typically is conducted with caregiver and child together in one room and the therapist observing either in another room or on a HIPPA compliant video platform where the therapist can effectively see how the child reacts with just the caregiver’s use of specialized behavioral skills.
-The therapist uses live coaching via a bug in ear device on how to increase use of those skills and how to respond to negative behaviors.
+PCIT typically is conducted with the caregiver and child together in one room and the therapist observing either in another room or on a HIPPA-compliant video platform where the therapist can effectively see how the child reacts with just the caregiver’s use of specialized behavioral skills.
+The therapist uses live coaching via a bug in ear device to increase use of those skills and respond to negative behaviors.
 Skills are acquired rapidly by caregivers as they practice in the moment with therapist support and caregivers gain confidence.

 Increased compliance